PGL50/UFOs/README.md

     ![Table](./Resources/fulltable.png)

 1. Look at the possible things to filter on (each box has sample data in them to help the user fill the boxes).
-Table will not filter until data is typed in and user hits ENTER:
+Table will not filter until data is typed in and user hits ENTER for each item:

     ![Filters](./Resources/filters.png)